Nutritious Eating Is Important

-- Is Alcohol To Be Avoided Completely When You Have Arthritis?
+- Is Alcohol to Be Avoided Completely When You Have Arthritis?

-- Fruits And Vegetables May Cut Arthritis Risk and Reduce Inflammation
+- Fruits and Vegetables May Cut Arthritis Risk and Reduce Inflammation

-- How To Start Eating Healthier - 12 Tips For Eating Healthier
+- How to Start Eating Healthier

-- Vitamin C And Arthritis: Opposite Findings For Osteoarthritis And Rheumatoid Arthritis
+- Vitamin C and Arthritis: Opposite Findings for Osteoarthritis and Rheumatoid Arthritis

 - Green Tea May Combat Arthritis

-Diet And Arthritis: The Bottom Line
+Diet and Arthritis: The Bottom Line